vsbuffalo/bds-files/chapter-00-preface/README.md

 chainsaw](http://confreaks.tv/videos/cascadiaruby2011-the-unix-chainsaw) in
 action.
-Essentially this uses a terrific tool called [Ag](http://betterthanack.com/) to search my book's code for anytime I've called `library()` to load a function, turn this into a clean set of library calls for all packages in the book, use this to load in these packages, and then print the session info.
+Essentially this uses a terrific tool called [Ag](http://betterthanack.com/) to search my book's code for anytime I've called `library()` to load a package, turn this into a clean set of library calls for all packages in the book, use this to load in these packages, and then print the session info.
 This uses process substitution, which I teach in Chapter 7.